rajukrushna/privacy-policy/upsc-test-papers-privacy-policy.md

 I hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information.
 This app contains in app purchases.

-If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email or post a discussion on GitHub, and I will surely try to fix it/help you.
+If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email, and I will surely try to fix it/help you.

-Yours sincerely,
+Yours sincerely,<br />
-Krushna Raju,
+Krushna Raju,<br />
 krushnaeduapps@gmail.com